 AMENDMENTS: Amendments and amendments to amendments must be presented, written on the appropriate form, to the Parliamentarian first, who shall solely determine the appropriateness of the amendment offered.
-After the Parliamentarian either approves or disapproves the amendment, he/she will pass the amendment to the chair, who shall recognize the author of the amendment at the earliest possible time for his/her motion to amend.
+After the Parliamentarian either approves or disapproves the amendment, they will pass the amendment to the chair, who shall recognize the author of the amendment at the earliest possible time for his/her motion to amend.

 - No amendment shall seek to alter the fundamental intent of the legislation. - There is no guarantee of a speech.
 Upon a one-third vote of the chamber, a delegate may move the question, or the PO may call for speeches in affirmation of the amendment.
-The amending legislator is not guaranteed this privilege; it is based on precedence and recency.
+The amending legislator is not guaranteed this privilege; it is based on precedence and recency. - Amendment speeches shall count toward precedence and recency.